GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_charter.md

 ### In-Scope
 #### Roles
-- **Helpdesk Staff and Operations Bioinformaticians**: Responsible for responding to and resolving user queries and issues within the node.
+- People **responding to and resolving user queries and issues** within the node (e.g. Helpdesk Staff and Operations Bioinformaticians)
-- **Data Stewards, Data Curators, and Bioinformaticians**: Focused on the preparation, harmonization, and curation of data and metadata to ensure high-quality data management.
+- People focused on the **preparation, harmonization, and curation of data and metadata** to ensure high-quality data management (e.g. Data Stewards, Data Curators, and Bioinformaticians).
-- **Software Developers, Software Engineers, and DevOps Engineers**: Tasked with designing, developing, implementing, deploying, and monitoring software and services deployed at a node.
+- People tasked with **designing, developing, implementing, deploying, and monitoring software and services** deployed at a node (e.g. Software Developers, Software Engineers, and DevOps Engineers)

 #### Topics
 - **Data Protection & Security**: Includes procedures related to security incident response, risk assessment, and compliance with data protection regulations (e.g., DPA, DAA, DPIA).